manifest-cyber/cli/README.md

 </details>

 ## Generating an SBOM (`sbom`)
 The `sbom` command generates an SBOM on any number of targets (paths to source code, containers, etc.), using a specified open-source SBOM generator (our default is Syft).
+Make sure to install the relevant generators first before using them in the cli (see the Generators section below)

 ### Arguments
 `-g`, `--generators`: the generator to use (syft, trivy, cdxgen, sigstore-bom).